jn89b/rst_ME400/tutorial_1/tutorial_1.md

 - Consider a quadcopter controlled by a PID controller.
 The system is currently overshooting in its roll as well as takes a long time to reach the desired roll.
 Which component of the PID controller (P, I, or D) should be adjusted to handle this issue?

 ### Adjusting the Control Gains with Ardupilot
-For this section we will alter the PID gains for the roll and pitch controllers, these parameters in Ardupilot are known as:
+For this section we will alter the PID gains for the pitch controller, these parameters in Ardupilot are known as:

 ```
     ATC_RAT_PIT_P